BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/16_7_Integrating_Libwally_and_Bitcoin-CLI.md

 }

 ```
-And the second one on our list indeed matches our sample (`tb1q9lhru6k0ymwrtr5w98w35n3lz22upml23h753n`).
+The second one on our list indeed matches our sample (`tb1q9lhru6k0ymwrtr5w98w35n3lz22upml23h753n`).
 The import of this private key and the derivation of ten addresses was successful.

-Now, if you look back at [§7.3](07_3_Integrating_with_Hardware_Wallets.md), you'll see this was the same methodology we used to import addresses from a Hardware Wallet (though this time we also imported the private key as proof of concept).
-The biggest difference is that before the information was created by a black box (literally, a Ledger device), and this time you created the information yourself using Libwally, showing how you can do this sort of work on airgapped or other more remote devices, then bring it over to `bitcoin-cli`.
+If you now look back at [§7.3](07_3_Integrating_with_Hardware_Wallets.md), you'll see this was the same methodology we used to import addresses from a Hardware Wallet (though this time we also imported the private key as proof of concept).
+The biggest difference is that previously the information was created by a black box (literally: it was a Ledger device), and this time you created the information yourself using Libwally, showing how you can do this sort of work on airgapped or other more remote devices, then bring it over to `bitcoin-cli`.

 ## Importing Addresses